Rembrandt: Museum collections

 Apart from a few very rare prints, mostly less important early studies, or "the informal printed scribbles from the artist's early years", most of his prints are not very rare by museum standards, and major print rooms have good collections.
 Both the Rijksmuseum and the British Museum, who claim to have the best collections, have over 1,000 impressions of the 300-odd prints; most of these can be viewed in great detail online.
 The degree to which these collections are displayed to the public or can easily be viewed by them in the print room, varies greatly.
-The Morgan Library & Museum in New York claims to have the best collection in America, with "impressions of most of the three hundred or so known etchings by Rembrandt, as well as multiple, often exceedingly rare impressions of various states"; it has "almost 500" images online.
+The Morgan Library & Museum in New York claims to have the best collection in the United States, with "impressions of most of the three hundred or so known etchings by Rembrandt, as well as multiple, often exceedingly rare impressions of various states"; it has "almost 500" images online.

 Impressions often continued to be printed by others until at least the 19th-century, with many of the plates reworked as they became worn.
 In 1986, 79 of Rembrandt's original copper plates still existed.